Homeless shelters begin to see value in making room for pets | Loop Jamaica

 The Democrat from Los Angeles said it’s just “raging common sense” to give non-profits and other caregivers the budgets they need to feed and house pets, especially considering how much California already allocates to address the state-wide homelessness crisis.

 “We’re spending a billion dollars over here to get people off the street; why can’t we spend a few dollars over there to put together veterinary services and dog food and crates?
-These are grants of between $100,000 and $200,000, so it’s not a ton of money in the grand scheme of things,” Hertzberg said.
+These are grants of between US$100k and US$200k, so it’s not a ton of money in the grand scheme of things,” Hertzberg said.

+The money would come the state’s general fund, so it’s not cutting into any existing funding, Hertzberg said.

+The measure, SB513, unanimously passed the state Senate in January and now awaits consideration in the Assembly.

 The California law is part of a larger national recognition of the issue.